-DH3.1[DH3.7] Proposals for development within or adjoining the Conservation Area must preserve or enhance the character or appearance of the area.
+DH3.6 Proposals for development within or adjoining the Conservation Area must preserve or enhance the character or appearance of the area.
 When such development is being designed, consideration should be given to the Southwell Conservation Area Appraisal within which the character and appearance of the Conservation Area and each of the defined character areas within it, are described.
 Development proposals that fail to preserve or enhance the character or appearance of the Conservation Area will not be supported.

-- [6.16.]
+- 7.17.
 The NP consultations established that the conservation and enhancement of the historic assets within Southwell parish is a priority for local residents.
-The policy has been prepared taking into account considering the responses from the formal consultation with Historic England, Natural England, and Nottinghamshire County Council, including informal advice from the County Archaeologist. - [6.17.]
+The policy has been prepared considering the responses from the formal consultation with Historic England, Natural England, and Nottinghamshire County Council, including informal advice from the County Archaeologist. - 7.18.
 In line with NSDC Strategic Policies, wider legislation, and guidance in the NPPF, section 12, this policy seeks to conserve and enhance historic assets character and landscape within Southwell parish.
-This includes not only the historic artefacts identified in the Conservation Area Appraisal 20052023 but also "non- designated heritage assets" the wider archaeology and character of the parish. - [6.18.]
+This includes not only the historic artefacts identified in the Conservation Area Appraisal 2023 but also "non- designated heritage assets" the wider archaeology and character of the parish. - 7.19.
 Southwell is the product of many layers of historical development, all of which have left their mark, and there is a need to ensure that a record of all historic assets within the parish is compiled to enable planners and developers to give due consideration to these in planning proposals.
 To this end the Neighbourhood Plan incorporates three provisions: